 The Company elected to apply ASC 825, "Financial Instruments," specifically for the Credit Facility and short-term loan, which was consistent with its application of ASC 820 to its investments.
 The Company estimates the fair value of the Credit Facility using estimates of value provided by an independent third party and its own assumptions in the absence of observable market data, including estimated remaining life, credit party risk, current market yield and interest rate spreads of similar securities as of the measurement date.
 Due to the eight-day duration of the short-term loan, cost was deemed to approximate fair value.
-As of June 30, 2011, all of the Company's borrowings were valued using Level 3 inputs.
-The following tables present the Credit Facility and short-term loan carried at fair value as of June 30 and March 31, 2011, by caption on the accompanying Condensed Consolidated Statements of Assets and Liabilities for level three of the hierarchy established by ASC 820 and a roll-forward in the changes in fair value during the three months ended June 30, 2011 and 2010:
+At both September 30 and March 31, 2011, all of the Company's borrowings were valued using Level 3 inputs.
+The following tables present the Credit Facility and short-term loan carried at fair value as of September 30 and March 31, 2011, by caption on the accompanying Condensed Consolidated Statements of Assets and Liabilities for level three of the hierarchy established by ASC 820 and a roll-forward in the changes in fair value during the three and six months ended September 30, 2011 and 2010: